beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

     - A Large Language Model From Scratch

 ## A/B Testing
-- How to Do A/B Testing
+- Math Behind A/B Testing
 - A/B Testing with Python
+    - A Complete Guide to A/B Testing
     - Free Trial Screener
-    - Check Which Newsletter Brings Higher Traffic
     - Conversion Rate Optimization

 ## Projects